-- were issued on January 17, 2020 in an aggregate principal amount of €500,000,000; - will mature on April 8, 2039; - will be redeemable at maturity at a redemption price equal to the principal amount of the notes, plus interest accrued but not paid on the principal amount of such notes to the date of maturity; - will bear interest at a rate of 2.875% per year, accruing from April 8, 2019 an ending on the maturity date.
-Interest on the notes will be payable annually on April 8 of each year, commencing on April 8, 2020; - will pay interest to the persons in whose names the notes are registered at the close of business on April 7 preceding each payment date; - are consolidated and form a single series with, and are fungible with, the outstanding €1,000,000,000 2.875% Global Notes due 2039 (ISIN XS1974394758, Common Code 197439475) previously issued by Mexico; - constitute direct, general, unconditional and unsubordinated external indebtedness of Mexico for which the full faith and credit of Mexico is pledged; - rank without any preference among themselves and equally with all other unsubordinated public external indebtedness of Mexico (it being understood that this provision shall not be construed so as to require Mexico to make payments under the notes ratably with payments being made under any other public external indebtedness); - are represented by one or more global securities in book-entry, registered form only; - are registered in the name of the common depositary of Deutsche Bank AG, London Branch, as operator of the Euroclear System, or Euroclear, and Clearstream Banking, société anonyme, or Clearstream, Luxembourg; - will be redeemable before maturity at the option of Mexico, upon giving not less than 30 days' nor more than 60 days' notice, to redeem the notes, in whole or in part, at any time or from time to time prior to their maturity, at a redemption price equal to the principal amount thereof, plus the Make-Whole Amount, plus interest accrued but not paid on the principal amount of such notes to the date of redemption;

-- will not be repayable at the option of the holder before maturity; and - contain "collective action clauses" under which Mexico may amend certain key terms of the notes, including the maturity date, interest rate and other terms, with the consent of less than all of the holders of the notes.
+- were issued on April 27, 2020 in an aggregate principal amount of U.S.\$2,500,000,000; - will mature on April 27, 2032; - will bear interest at a rate of 4.750% per year, commencing on April 27, 2020 and ending on the maturity date.
+Interest on the notes will be payable semi-annually on April 27 and October 27 of each year, commencing on October 27, 2020; - will pay interest to the persons in whose names the notes are registered at the close of business on April 21 and October 21 preceding each payment date; - constitute direct, general, unconditional and unsubordinated external indebtedness of Mexico for which the full faith and credit of Mexico is pledged; - rank without any preference among themselves and equally with all other unsubordinated public external indebtedness of Mexico (it being understood that this provision shall not be construed so as to require Mexico to make payments under the notes ratably with payments being made under any other public external indebtedness); - are represented by one or more global securities in book-entry, registered form only; - were delivered in the book-entry form only through the facilities of DTC, Euroclear and Clearstream, Luxembourg; - will be redeemable before maturity at the option of Mexico upon giving not less than 30 days' nor more than 60 days' notice, to redeem the notes, in whole or in part, at any time or from time to time prior to their maturity, at a redemption price equal to (a) if redeemed prior to January 27, 2032 (three months prior to the maturity date of the 2032 notes), the principal amount thereof, plus the Make-Whole Amount, plus interest accrued but not paid on the principal amount of such notes to the date of redemption, or (b) if redeemed on or after January 27, 2032 (three months prior to the maturity date of the 2032 notes), the principal amount thereof, plus interest accrued but not paid on the principal amount of such notes to the date of redemption, or (b) if redeemed on or after January 27, 2032 (three months prior to the maturity date of the 2032 notes), the principal amount thereof, plus interest accrued but not paid on the principal amount of such notes to the date of redemption the principal amount of such notes to the date of redemption the principal amount of such notes to the date of the principal amount of such notes to the date of redemption; - will not be repayable at the option of the holder before maturity; and - contain "collective action clauses" under which Mexico may amend certain key terms of the notes, including the maturity date, interest rate and other terms, with the consent of less than all of the holders of the notes.